-Note: To avoid possible system overheating, please be sure to provide adequate airflow to your system.
+Note: To avoid possible system overheating, please be sure to provide adequate air-

 System Resource Alert

 This feature is available when used with SuperDoctor 5® in the Windows OS or in the Linux environment.
 SuperDoctor is used to notify the user of certain system events.
 For example, you can configure SuperDoctor to provide you with warnings when the system temperature, CPU temperatures, voltages and fan speeds go beyond a predefined range.